MichaelJOHare/bubbletea-ssh-manager/README.md

 <br>
 <br>

-# Step 5: Ensure that your .bash_profile, .bashrc, and .profile files are correct
+# Step 5: Copy .bash_profile, .bashrc, and .profile files

-They should have the additions that are shown in this project.
-You can copy them directly, they make important additions to $PATH so that
-your bash shell can see your Windows Python installation.
-If you want to change the prompt of the shell (since it has my name) you can edit
-it in .bash_profile
+This is entirely optional, they just have some changes like allowing you to type vmsmenu at the command prompt instead of having to launch the .exe directly.
+If you want, you can download Go and build/install this yourself and not worry about it (although you might run into $PATH issues).

 <br>
 <br>